mhassell/gqrx_scan/README.md

 and again call the scan() method.
 The bookmarks are stored in \~/.config/gqrx/bookmarks.csv on Linux systems.
 Sometimes it is worth skipping some bookmarked frequencies.
 If you change the "Tag" for a bookmark to "skip," the scanner will ignore that frequency.
 If you change/add/remove a tag while running the scanner, you need to call scanner.read_bookmarks() again to update the bookmarks.

+There's also a way to use the bookmarks to choose what you do and do not want to scan.
+If we pass a list of strings to scan, the scan command will check if the Tag of each bookmark is in the list.
+If so, it tunes to that channel, otherwise it skips it.
+We can assign some frequencies to be in a group called 'Ham' and other frequencies to be in a group called 'Aircraft'.
+A call of scan(['Ham']) will only scan the frequencies with the 'Ham' tag and will skip the 'Aircraft' tag.
+If we call scan() without arguments, it will scan all of the frequencies except for those marked 'skip'.
+We can also call scan(['Ham', 'Aircraft']) to specify more than one tag to scan.

 To scan a range of frequencies with a given mode, we can instead use the scan_range method as follows:

     scanner.scan_range(minfreq, maxfreq, mode, step=500, save=None)